weblog.masukomi.org

 Boots

 Motorcycle boots are a lot like ski boots.
 You want to keep your ankle from twisting, prevent the heel or ankle bones from damage upon impact, and have a material that will survive being dragged across the road.
 The things you want that a ski-boot doesn’t offer are the ability to more-easily bend your ankle vertically (for shifting), nice grippy bottoms, the ability to walk like a human.
-Some boots will also provide you with good shin protection, because the armor in your pants probably doesn’t extend down terribly far below the knees.
+Most tall boots will also provide you with good shin protection, coming up to just below the bottom edge of your knee armor.
 Everything else is style, and there are a lot of styles to choose from.
-Many have armor in the right places but most of the time it isn’t CE rated so you’ll just have to use your best judgement.
-When choosing a boot don’t forget about waterproofing.
+Most of the armor in boots isn’t CE rated, and manufacturers aren’t consistent in what armor to include.
+I would advise looking for boots with malleolus (ankle bone) armor, as it can save your ankle bone from being seriously hurt and is a strong indicator of a boot made with your protection in mind.
+I’d have broken my ankle if not for the malleolus armor in my boots.

 Gloves

 The main thing to consider about gloves is the temperature you’re going to use them in.
-You’ll probably want a summer and winter pair because, speaking from experience, riding in the cold, with the wrong gloves, is a painful experience, and it probably slows down your hand’s reaction times.
+You’ll probably want a summer and winter pair because, speaking from experience, riding in the cold, with the wrong gloves, is a painful experience, and it slows down your hand’s reaction times.
 I’ve never seen gloves with CE rated armor, as it’s probably nigh-impossible to create ones that anyone would wear.
-Some have hard carbon fiber and / or Kevlar protection on the knuckles and back of the hand, but I’ve never seen any winter gloves like this.
-You’re going to want to keep your eyes open for gloves that protect your wrist and offer some protection for the end of your ulna (the outside bone in your forearm).
+Some have hard carbon fiber and / or Kevlar protection on the knuckles and back of the hand, but I haven’t seen any winter gloves like this.
+You’re going to want to keep your eyes open for gloves that protect your wrist (Gauntlets) and offer some protection for the end of your ulna (the outside bone in your forearm).

 Tires